 In this current environment, many organizations are operating with the shutters only half open.
 Retailers are focusing on ecommerce channels to do business.
 Many bricks-and-mortar businesses are rushing to catch up and move business online so that they can continue to generate revenue.

-The organizations which are most advanced in their digital transformation are well positioned to survive in the current climate—and emerge as market leaders.
+The organizations which are getting their digital transformation right are well positioned to survive in the current climate—and emerge as market leaders.
 Digital laggards need to accelerate their digital transformation journeys to remain competitive; to live to fight another day.
 Some won’t make it.